jdhawley/jdhawley.github.io/_posts/2021-12-11-jekyll-categories-vs-tags.md

 tags: tag1 tag2
 ---

+Do you know when to use categories and tags when building Jekyll sites?
+This blog post will tell you everything you need to know.

 # Jekyll Categories Vs. Tags

 When it comes to classifying and organizing content in Jekyll, there are two primary concepts that often come up - categories and tags.
 Categories and tags are both common concepts for classifying content across the web, regardless of whether or not Jekyll is involved.